openforcefield/openff-evaluator/docs/backends/daskbackends.rst

 Selecting GPU Platform
 ----------------------
-The calculation backends alos allows the user to specify the GPU platform and precision level.
+The calculation backends also allows the user to specify the GPU platform and precision level.
 Users can specify either ``auto``, ``CUDA`` or ``OpenCL`` as the `preferred_gpu_toolkit` using the ``GPUToolkit`` enum class.
 The default precision level is set to ``mixed`` but can be overridden by specifying `preferred_gpu_precision` using the ``GPUPrecision`` enum class::